istarkov/flow-article/recompose-flow.md

 There is also a problem with the `mapProps` enhancer: type inference works well, but errors are not detected.
 See [test_mapProps](https://github.com/acdlite/recompose/blob/5c7f4d4ff2ccf1b71bb3089bca16d324d1249723/types/flow-typed/recompose_v0.24.x/flow_v0.53.x-/test_mapProps.js#L29) for details.

-## Use Recompose and Flow with React class components
+## Using Recompose and Flow with React class components

 Sometimes you need to use Recompose with React class components.
 You can use the following helper to extract the property type from an enhancer: